sindresorhus/sindresorhus.github.com/source/content/apps/heic-converter.md

 #### Does it support other HEIF variants like `.heif` or `.hif`?

-No. Only `.heic` is supported at the moment as macOS support for other variants is buggy.
+No. Only `.heic` is supported at the moment because macOS support for other variants is buggy.

 #### Why is this free without ads?